Adobe Shockwave: Adobe

 Macromedia was acquired by Adobe Systems in 2005, and the entire Macromedia product line including Flash, Dreamweaver, Director/Shockwave, and Authorware was now handled by Adobe.
-Director and Shockwave Player is currently developed and distributed by Adobe Systems.
+Director is currently developed and distributed by Adobe Systems.

-The early 2000s saw the decline in the usage of Director/Shockwave as most multimedia professionals preferred Macromedia Flash and other competing platforms.
+The early 2000s saw a decline in the usage of Director/Shockwave as most multimedia professionals preferred Macromedia Flash and other competing platforms.
 After the Adobe acquisition, no new versions were released for four years.

 In 2007, Adobe released Adobe Director 11, the first new release in four years.
 It introduced DirectX 9 native 3D rendering and the AGEIA PhysX physics engine, panel docking, QuickTime 7 support, Windows Media, RealPlayer support, Adobe Flash CS3 integration, and Unicode support.
 It was considered an "incremental release" by reviewers and the scripting editor was still considered "primitive".

 As of 2008, the market position of Director/Shockwave overlapped with Flash to a high degree, the only advantage of Director being its native 3D capabilities.
 However, with the release of Flash Player 11, GPU-based 3D rendering was now supported using Stage3D (the underlying API), Away3D or Flare3D (3D game engines).
 And after Adobe AIR was released, Flash programs could now be published as native applications, further reducing the need for Director.

 In February 2019, Adobe announced that Adobe Shockwave, including the Shockwave Player, would be discontinued in April 2019.

 Xtras

-Xtras are plug-ins for the Lingo scripting language, that enable additional functionality into a Shockwave project.
+Xtras are plug-ins for the Lingo scripting language that enable additional functionality into a Shockwave project.
 Xtras are typically used to add file system I/O, hardware integration, and advanced multimedia functions.
 Xtras are supported and available for Adobe Director, Adobe Authorware and Adobe Freehand.

 Many of Director's own functions are implemented as Xtras.
 Xtras use the Macromedia Open Architecture which was designed to allow easy creation of interchangeable components between Macromedia products.
 Adobe maintains a list of third party Xtras.

 Xtras for Microsoft Windows (32-bit) have an .X32 file extension.
 Xtras for Mac OS generally have an .XTR extension.
 The file extension *.X16 is reserved for Xtras for Microsoft Windows (16-bit).